Troubleshooting during project setup

 When releasing a configuration, I get the error "Customer key doesn't match"

 The first version of the BALCFG file was released with a different customer key.
 When the first version of a BALCFG file is released, the BALCFG file is linked to the customer key on the reader connected to the computer.
 New versions of that file can only be released using a reader holding the same customer key.
 The reader that you're using now, however, holds a different customer key (learn more).

 This happens typically when you use a standard BALTECH reader with a default customer key to update the configuration, while all your other readers are equipped with your company's own customer key.
 Please get a reader equipped with your company's own customer key and try again.

 Autoread works in ID-engine Explorer, but not in my test application

-When you switch from BALTECH ID-engine Explorer to your test application, Autoread mode may be automatically disabled on the test reader.
+When you switch from BALTECH ID-engine Explorer to your test application, Autoread mode is automatically disabled on the test reader.

 Disconnect the reader from your computer when you're done in ID-engine Explorer, and then reconnect the reader to start testing in your test application.

 I configured the reader to scan for PCNs and UIDs as a fallback, but all I get is UIDs.

 The RFID interface components may be processed in the wrong order.
 If a configuration contains multiple RFID interface components (as in your case for UID and PCN), the reader processes them from top to bottom for every card - and it stops as soon as it gets the first result.
 If the UID component is processed first, it will always produce a result (as every card has a UID), and so the PCN component will never be used.

 Change the order of RFID interface components in your configuration, so that the PCN component comes first in the list.

 - Open the configuration in BALTECH ConfigEditor.

-- In the left part of the window, right click a component and use the Up and Down options to change the order.
+- At the top of the window, right click a component and use the Up and Down options to change the order.

 The reader won't accept the project cards